 Winter and the cold winter months are also great to start growing vegetables such as sprouting beans, fava beans, broad beans, and micro greens as indoor plants.
 It’s also a good idea and the best time to get a head start on the growing process of your flower gardens, raspberries, and rhubarb.

 Take Your Pruning Shears Out

-When the weather gets warm enough to spend some time outside, you can prune some of your fruit trees, shrubs, and roses.
-Trimming apples, raspberries, pears, and rose bushes will certainly keep your hands busy and your gardener’s heart happy by winter gardening despite the dreary weather.
+When it’s the end of winter or there are sunny days and the weather gets warm enough to spend some time outside, you can prune some of your fruit trees, shrubs, and roses.
+Trimming apples, raspberries, pears, and rose bushes will certainly keep your hands busy and your gardener’s heart happy by winter gardening despite the dreary weather and light frost.

 Look After Wildlife in Your Garden

 Chances are there will be little creatures looking or food and shelter in the winter.
 Look after them by leaving some nuts and seeds for birds to feed on.
 You can also leave a portion of your garden untidy with fallen logs and leaves so hedgehogs can seek shelter somewhere while it’s still snowing.

 If you have a greenhouse or garden shed, you can tidy up overwintering crops or start growing citruses.
 You can also start sowing seeds in the later months of the winter season and cooler weather.

 You might also like: How To Compost In The Winter

 Plan Your Next Garden

 When it’s too cold and snowy outside to do any real yard work, you can still revel in the fact that you can use your time indoors to plan your next garden.
 Take stock of your gardening gear, list some of your gardening woes, and figure out how you can correct them in the next planting season.